MedicinesFAQ

-Palirodenum Uses, Dosage, Side Effects, Food Interaction and all others data.
+Palirodenum Uses, Dosage, Side Effects and more

 Palirodenum is an orally active neurotrophic, non-peptidic compound that activates synthesis of endogenous neurotrophines.
 Studies show that use of paliroden increased the rate of formation of both neural progenitors and mature neurons.
 It is indicated for use in Alzheimer's Disease and Parkinson’s.